-The Education Department offers a newly redesigned, undergraduate licensure program in education to prepare elementary, secondary, K-12 art, K-12 foreign language and K-12 music teachers.
+The Education Department offers an undergraduate licensure program in education to prepare elementary, secondary, K-12 art, K-12 foreign language and, in conjunction with the Music Department, K-12 music teachers.
 It is an experience-oriented teacher education program based on the liberal arts.
 The faculty of the education department is committed to the serious study of education and the promotion of professional standards to foster innovation in professional preparation.
-This commitment encompasses social issues such as social issues such as equity and capacity-based learning with an emphasis on preparing candidates to teach in diverse school settings.
+This commitment encompasses social issues such as equity and capacity-based learning with an emphasis on preparing candidates to teach in diverse school settings.
 The program is approved for licensure by the Illinois State Board of Education.
 Teacher education programs differ from other programs at the College in that additional specific criteria must be met in the area of general education, as well as in the area of the major.

 Degree offered: B.A.
-(Elementary Education major; Secondary Education major with a required additional content area major; Educational Studies).
+(Elementary Education major; Secondary Education major with a required additional content area major; Special Education major; Educational Studies).

 Minors: English Language Learner (offered in conjunction with the Department of Modern and Classical Languages).